ssg-aero/gbs/bench/PARALLEL_AUDIT.md

 3. *(optional, lower priority)* **Parallelize Laplacian mesh smoothing** (`gbs-mesh/smoothing.h`): the Jacobi double-buffer is safe per-vertex; reduce `err_max` with a `par` reduction (scalar convergence tol, fp-noise acceptable).
+4. **Batch interp/approx helper.** Add a threshold-guarded `par` batch builder (or document that callers building many curves/surfaces parallelize the outer loop) — each build is independent, measured **8–28×** (K=100–1000). *Not* intra-build: a single solve has no useful parallel axis.

 ## Reproduce
 ```